PHYTOCHEMISTRY AND PHARMACOLOGICAL ACTIVITIES OF MORINGA OLEIFERAHTML Full Text

 Moringa seeds have specific protein fractions for skin and hair care.
 Two new active components for the cosmetic industry have been extracted from oil cake.
 Purisoft consists of peptides of the Moringa seed.
 It protects the human skin from environmental influences and combats premature skin aging.
 With dual activity, antipollution and conditioning/strengthening of hair, the M. oleifera seed extract is a globally acceptable innovative solution for hair care 36.

-Comparative Effects of Moringa Oleifera Lam.
-Tea on Normal and Hyperglycemic Patients conducted in Philippines showed that blood sugar levels of people in the normal group were not significantly changed 2 hours after taking the tea.
-However, for hyperglycemic individuals, the blood sugar levels significantly dropped after 2 hours.
+Comparative Effects of Moringa oleifera Lam. tea on normal and hyperglycemic patients conducted in the Philippines showed that blood sugar levels of people in the normal group were not significantly changed 2 h after taking the tea.
+However, for hyperglycemic individuals, the blood sugar levels significantly dropped after 2 h.
 A mean drop of 28.15 mg/dl in the blood sugar levels was observed among the hyperglycemic patients.
 The results point to the benefit of using Moringa oleifera Lam. tea in the management of hyperglycemia 33.